 A great example is when holidays are being used to go back home, not to have a traditional vacation.
 You can attract talent from overseas by saying “everyone has a week off during Christmas that's paid, and we're able to offer you two weeks a year to work from anywhere that you want, as long as you can get the internet.”
 Another thing could be saying “core hours are from ten to three and anything you organize outside of that is up to you.”
 That would be great for working parents.
 COVID has proven that especially for working moms, having to be online all the time is disastrous.

 Final question.
 What aspects of the field excite you?

 That's such a difficult question.
 One thing that excites me is allowing people to understand their privilege and power, and then how they can convert that into allyship.
 It’s amazing seeing people opening doors to help others.
 We haven't even started touching upon it properly.
 Not a lot of people even acknowledge the privileges that they have.

 Some heartwarming moments with the teams I coach is when those who were a little adamant that this wasn’t a problem eventually relearn and upskill.
 When they do pledges at the end, you're really able to see the change that we've created during that one conversation

-Sonya Barlow is an award-winning diversity business coach, author, and motivational speaker delivering keynotes to empower all those around her.
-She has delivered 210+ workshops, and has partnered with global companies such as; Google, Santander, and Vodafone.
-In 2020, she was named as one of the most influential women in tech..
+Sonya Barlow is an award-winning diversity business coach, author, and motivational speaker focused on neurodiversity, tech, travels, and trends.
+She has delivered 210+ workshops, and has partnered with global companies such as Google, Santander, and Vodafone.
+In 2020, she was named as one of the most influential women in tech.
+Sonya is the founder of Social Inclusion Network Like Minded Females (LMF) and a BBC Presenter of The Everyday Hustle, highlighting stories of Asian entrepreneurs..
 Connect on LinkedIn or send an email